facebook/react-native-website/docs/linking.md

 If the app launch was triggered by an app link, it will give the link url, otherwise it will give `null`.

 > To support deep linking on Android, refer http://developer.android.com/training/app-indexing/deep-linking.html#handling-intents

+> getInitialURL may return `null` while debugging is enabled.
+Disable the debugger to ensure it gets passed.

 ---